-The Attr tests need to be run on a filesystem that supports extended attributes.
+The tests need to be run on a filesystem that supports extended attributes such as the ext2, ext3, or ext4 filesystems.
+The tests are also known to fail if running multiple simultaneous tests (-j option greater than 1).
 To test the results, issue:

 '''

-make tests root-tests
+make -j1 tests root-tests

 '''

 '''

-make install install-dev install-lib

-chmod -v 755 /usr/lib/libattr.so
+make install install-dev install-lib chmod -v 755 /usr/lib/libattr.so

 '''